NCAR/HPC-Docs/docs/storage-systems/glade/campaign.md

 - from the Derecho and Casper clusters to facilitate data analysis and visualization workflows

+!!! danger
     **Files stored on this system are not backed up.
 Users are responsible for replicating any data they feel should be stored at an additional location as backup.**

     **Files that are deleted or overwritten cannot be recovered.**

 ## Globus transfers